brokenpip3/k8s-fake-smtp/README.md

 # Simple k8s fake smtp server

-You have an application which needs a smtp server but yuo don't really care about sending email through it?
+Do you have an application which needs a smtp server but you don't really care about sending email through it?
-Or are you developing a new application on kubernetes and you need a smtp microservice to debug sending mails?
+Are you developing a new application in kubernetes and do you need a smtp microservice to debug sending mails?

 This is a simple python DebuggingServer from smtplib that allows you to provide